lastchancebar/Quizarama/testing.md

   * The HTML validator showed empty heading tags in the index page and high scroes page.
 This information was supplied by the Js files.
 I added a 0 in both cased and the error was fixed.

 * ### Unresolved
   * The questions from open Trivia Database have not translated properly over showing up combinations of symbols instead of apostrophes.
-* There are two ES11 warnings on End.js which I used to fix an console error.
-Time did not allow me to
+  * There are two ES11 warnings on End.js .
+This syntax was used as a timely fix to a persistent console error.

  Back to [README.md](./README.md#testing).